 The New Centre for Research & Practice is excited to announce a new initiative called Seasonal Intensives.
 Enrolees in our Seasonal Intensives are distinct from our Certificate Students in that they receive intensive participation in five credits —fifty hours— worth of seminars.
 Seasonal Intensive are designed for those want to go beyond registering in a single seminar but without committing to one of our year-long Certificate Programs.
 Those enrolled in Seasonal Intensives are eligible to roll over their credits into a Certificate Program, at any point along the way, or afterward up to 12 months from the starting of their study with their credits and payments counted towards the total cost of the Certificate.

 For more information please contact the Student Services

 As of September 2017, The New Centre will offer one-on-one Consultation sessions with its Instructors for the purpose of tutoring and academic advice.
 Our Researchers and Members can book these tutoring sessions with our available Instructors in order to discuss questions and topics of interest that relate to their area of research.
 In addition, our Organizers and faculty are also available to provide academic advice, helping our Researchers and Members in articulating or achieving their career goals.
-These Tutoring and academic advice consultations can be booked for 150 USD for the first hour, followed by 100 USD per hour for more time.
+These Tutoring and academic advice consultations can be booked for 160 USD per hour.
 Our Certificate Students receive two hours of free Consultation as part of their requirements.